-83-170 Tax-free treatment of genuine redundancy payments and early retirement scheme payments early retirement scheme payment, because of the nature of each of these types of payment: see sections 83-175 and 83-180.
+83-170 Tax-free treatment of genuine redundancy payments and early retirement scheme payments

-- (1) This section applies if you receive a genuine redundancy payment or an early retirement scheme payment. - Note: A payment cannot be both a genuine redundancy payment and an base amount means:
+(1) This section applies if you receive a \genuine redundancy payment or an \early retirement scheme payment.

-- (2) So much of the relevant payment as does not exceed the amount worked out under subsection (3) is not assessable income and is not exempt income. - (3) Work out the amount using the formula:
+- (2) So much of the relevant payment as does not exceed the amount worked out under subsection (3) is not assessable income and is not \exempt income. - (3) Work out the amount using the formula:

-Base amount

-$$+$$

-(Service amount \times Years of service)
+Base amount + $\left( \text{Service amount } \times \text{Years of service} \right)$ base amount means:

-- (a) for the income year 2006-2007-\$6,783; and - (b) for a later income year-the amount mentioned in paragraph (a) indexed annually.

-Note: Subdivision 960-M shows you how to index the base amount.
+- (a) for the income year 2006-2007-\$6,783; and - (b) for a later income year-the amount mentioned in paragraph (a) indexed annually. - Note: Subdivision 960-M shows you how to index the base amount.